 Oral Fluency Skills

 Laurie Nesbitt was born in Washington, D.C. and spent her childhood in Maryland, Pennsylvania, and Scotland.
 After graduating from the University of Tampa, she volunteered for the U.S. Peace Corps in Nepal, where she worked as a forester and lived with the Tharu people of the Inner Terai.
-When Laurie returned to the U.S., she earned her MA TESOL at the Monterey Institute of International Studies and went on to teach in California, Florida, and Sri Lanka.
+When Laurie returned to the U.S., she earned her MA TESOL at the Middlebury Institute of International Studies and went on to teach in California, Florida, and Sri Lanka.

 Curriculum and materials development